William C. Shiel Jr., MD, FACP, FACR

 What are symptoms and signs of a bunion?

 Bunions may or may not cause symptoms.
-A frequent symptom is foot pain in the involved area when walking or wearing shoes; rest relieves this pain.
-A bunion causes enlargement of the base of the big toe and is usually associated with positioning of the big toe toward the smaller toes.
+A frequent symptom is foot pain in the involved area when walking or wearing shoes; rest and/or change to a wider shoe relieves this pain.
 Shoe pressure in this area can cause interment pain while the development of arthritis in more severe bunions can lead to chronic pain.
+Besides ill-fitting shoes, unsupportive flimsy soled shoes can add stress to the bunion joint and increase pain and instability to the area.

 Bunions that cause marked pain are often associated with swelling of the soft tissues, redness, and local tenderness.
 It is important to note that, in postpubertal men and postmenopausal women, pain at the base of the big toe can be caused by gout and gouty arthritis that is similar to the pain caused by bunions.